waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 1. Active Quests & Current Plan

-### Current Status: Unblocked - Ready for Exploration
+### Current Status: Unblocked - On Foot
-- **Objective:** Find Cianwood City.
+- **Objective:** Travel from New Bark Town to Olivine City.
-- **Current Plan:** I am currently exploring Route 41, which is a large water route.
-My current strategy is to systematically explore the reachable unseen areas to find the path forward.
+- **Current Plan:** I am currently on Route 31, walking east.
+My immediate goal is to pass through Violet City.
+My use of FLY is currently blocked by an unknown event.

 ### Procedural Improvements (From Overwatch Critique)
 - **Agent Utilization:** I must use my `city_exploration_planner` agent for Goldenrod City to automate plan generation and improve efficiency.